Where do servals live?

 Servals enjoy a diverse diet.

 Servals eat a great variety of prey, including rodents, birds, reptiles, frogs, and insects.
 They catch much of their prey by leaping high into the air and pouncing.
-They have also been seen using their long forelimbs to reach into burrows or to hook fish out of water.
+They have also been seen using their long forelimbs to reach into burrows or to hook fish out of the water.
 They are quite successful hunters and seldom eat carrion.

 They lead a solitary existence.